How the Bank of Canada rate hike affects your mortgage

 Homeowners with variable-rate mortgages

 The interest cost on variable-rate mortgages is pegged to your lender’s prime rate, minus whatever discount you negotiated.
 The prime rate is in turn guided by the Bank of Canada’s benchmark overnight rate.
 Payments on most variable-rate mortgages will be adjusted higher in a matter of days or weeks to reflect an increase in the overnight and prime rates.
+(Royal Bank of Canada raised its prime rate after the Bank of Canada’s move.)

 With some variable-rate mortgages, payments remain the same for the duration of the term.
 But there are adjustments going on in the background.
 As rates rise, more of your payment goes toward paying interest and less goes toward the principal.
 This will increase the amount of time it takes to pay off your mortgage unless you increase payments on renewal.